3

 Jonathan Givony, founder of the well-known Draft Express and former ESPN draft analyst, reported back in July that league executives “are already ringing alarm bells in their front offices for the 2027 NBA draft, which appears to be an especially weak group of rising high school seniors and international players.”

-This adds even more incentive for a player in Dash’s position to be open to spending two years as a Next Star.
+This added even more incentive for a player in Dash’s position to be open to spending two years as a Next Star.
 Monetarily speaking, he could stand to gain millions by waiting a year and improving his draft position among a weaker crop of talent, let alone the value that could have for his basketball development.

 Although Dash is probably viewed as a better prospect at the same age than Alex Toohey was, we saw the value that an additional year as a Next Star had for Toohey.
 In year one, the game often looked sped up, and it appeared difficult for him to make an impact.
 In year two, Toohey looked much more comfortable and confident, which likely solidified his standing with NBA teams as Golden State pounced on the 6’8” playmaker.